utdemir/utdemir.com/posts/choosing-cloud-regions.md

 ## Internet Users

-To calculate the perceived latency to our clients, we need to know where the internet users are.
+To calculate the perceived latency for our clients, we need to know where the internet users are.
 To start with, I obtained some data about world population distribution using the GPWv4 dataset from Columbia University [[1]](#citation-1).
 Unfortunately, access to internet varies across the world.
 To accommodate this, I adjusted the population dataset using the "Individual using the Internet" dataset from World Bank [[2]](#citation-2).

 The result is below, and you can use the select box to see the source datasets.